Welcome to Voice Mail Fun

 You have reached the voice mail box for a purely virtual company.
 There are no products, no services, and no employees.
 Please leave a message.

 Your call is very important to us.

-That’s why we use a robot with 17 nested menus of unintelligible options that serve as an impenetrable logical labyrinth.
+That’s why we use a robot with 17 menus of unintelligible options that serve as an impenetrable logical labyrinth.

 Press 1 if you want to continue.